-Canada Research Chair in Integrated Photonics (Tier 2) and Assistant Professor
+Canada Research Chair in Integrated Photonics (Tier 2) and Associate Professor

 Room: ARC 462